| |

 potential needs effort to actualize.
 Emptiness yoga is the spiritual

-In Shentong, Buddha-nature, unlike anything else, exists from its
+In Shentong, Buddha-nature, like anything else, does not exist from its

 own side.
-Lacking stains, this ultimate truth and absolute reality
+But lacking stains, this ultimate truth and absolute reality

 is "empty"